Bachelor of Social Work (B.S.W.)

 As a social work major, you may qualify for program scholarships, such as the Dove Kull Social Work Scholarship, or departmental, university-wide and private scholarships.
 You can also work on campus in student life, peer support and other offices to earn money and gain leadership experience.
 Learn more about financial aid at UAA.

-Program faculty provide academic and professional advising to guide you through the B.S.W. degree program.
-Faculty also offer opportunities for undergraduate networking, with connections to peer universities and communities, contributing to your overall professional and early career development.
+Program faculty provide academic and professional advising to guide you through the B.S.W. degree program and development as a professional social worker.
+Faculty also offer opportunities for working with them on research and community-engaged projects, as well as undergraduate networking and connections to peer universities and communities contributing to your overall professional and early career development.

 Social workgroups and activities